The Big Give: Small Charities Challenge

-In June 2025, The Big Give launched the Small Charities Challenge, a match funding campaign aimed specifically at grassroots organisations with annual incomes below £1 million.
-The campaign raised over £1.8 million, with matched donations provided by The Reed Foundation and The Greggs Foundation, among others.
+In June 2025, The Big Give launched the Small Charities Challenge, an annual match funding campaign aimed at grassroots organisations with annual incomes below £1 million.
+The 2026 campaign raised over £2.6 million, with matched donations provided by The Reed Foundation among others.

 Women & Girls Match Fund campaign

 In March 2022 Big Give inaugurated its annual Women & Girls Match Fund campaign, on behalf of vulnerable, disadvantaged, or underrepresented women and girls in England and Scotland.
 Big Give doubles public donations to participating charities, drawing on funds provided by a grant from the Tampon Tax Fund.
 The 2025 campaign raised £2.39m for 217 participating charities.

 Arts for Impact Match Funding

 Announced in October 2023, the Arts for Impact Matched Funding campaign aims to support UK arts and culture charities working towards societal change.

-The 2025 campaign raised £2.7 million in support of 286 arts and culture charities.
-The campaign received 13,672 public donations, which were matched by philanthropists, foundations and companies.
+In 2026, the campaign raised a reported £3.2 million for 280 arts and culture charities, based on 13,838 public donations that were matched by philanthropists, foundations and companies.